Podcast: Play in new window | Download (Duration: 8:41 — 8.6MB)

 Unique customer experience research

-No VOC methodology is perfect, and each one yields unique customer experience insights.
-That’s why it’s important to have a multifaceted approach that utilizes several different tactics.
-Some of the lesser-known methodologies are easy, low-cost, and great complements to the traditional VOC favorites.
+No single VOC methodology is perfect, and each one yields unique customer experience insights.
+That’s why it’s important to have a multifaceted approach that utilizes a mix of qualitative and quantitative tactics.

 - Fly on the wall observations – Understand your objectives, grab a clipboard, find a discrete spot and just absorb.
 This is particularly helpful for filling in blindspots along the customer journey that don’t leave a data trail (e.g. retail before the point of purchase, a customer waiting area).
 It’s a great starting point for VOC research, as it normally generates additional questions that can be included in supplementary research.